johnespinosa/edx-platform/docs/en_us/platform_api/source/course_structure/overview.rst

-The edX Platform Course Structure API uses Representational State Transfer (REST) design principles and supports the JavaScript Object Notation (JSON) data- interchange format.
-The REST API is simple, lightweight, and optimized.
+The edX Platform Course Structure API uses Representational State Transfer (REST) design principles and supports the JavaScript Object Notation (JSON) data-interchange format.
+The REST API is simple and lightweight.

 You can use the edX Platform Course Structure API for web, desktop, and mobile applications.